allengarcia04/portfolio-website/README.md

 ## Technologies Used
 - **React**: A JavaScript library for building user interfaces.
-- **Tailwind CSS**:: A utility-first CSS framework for styling.
+- **Tailwind CSS**: A utility-first CSS framework for styling.
-- **JavaScript**:: The core programming language for web development.
+- **JavaScript**: The core programming language for web development.
-- **HTML & CSS**:: Markup and styling languages for structuring and designing the web pages.
+- **HTML & CSS**: Markup and styling languages for structuring and designing the web pages.
-- **GitHub**:: For version control and hosting the repository.
+- **GitHub**: For version control and hosting the repository.